Monday, October 29, 2018

 Renée Riviére has been listed in many places as having been a Fille du Roi, a woman who agreed to marry a settler in New France.
 She was also said to have signed up with her daughter at the same time.
 But there are no records that would back this up, and this puts her Fille du Roi status in doubt.

 Renée’s parents' names and birth information are unknown.
 It's believed that she was born in about 1631 in the area around La Rochelle, France.
-About 1650, she married a man named Jacques Remondiére in the village of Saint-Soulle, Aunis, France, and within a year or so, she gave birth to a daughter named Andrée.
+About 1650, she married a man named Jacques Remondiére in the village of Sainte-Soulle, Aunis, France, and within a year or so, she gave birth to a daughter named Andrée.
 The couple wasn’t known to have any other children, and Jacques died by the mid-1660s.
 Some time before 1666, Renée and Andrée migrated to Quebec City, New France.

 It makes a great story that a mother and daughter took up the offer to be paid by the French government to marry men in New France, but the documentation to prove this is lacking.
 There’s nothing tying them to a ship’s passenger list, and no marriage record for Renée showing a dowry she might have received.
 Plus, a mother with a teenage daughter doesn’t fit the profile of a Fille du Roi—a young woman seeking a start in life.